Little San Salvador Island

 Little San Salvador Island is located about 100 mi southeast of Nassau.
 Holland America Line purchased the island in December 1996 for a price of US$6 million.
 It has since developed 50 acre of the 2,400 acre island, with the stated goal of maintaining as much habitat as possible for wildlife.
 The island is also a significant nesting area for waterfowl.
-The island does not have deep water docking, requiring the use of tenders for cruise ship passengers to disembark and embark.
+On June 1, 2026, Carnival Corporation announced expanded amenities to the island, including a new port which allows passengers to disembark and embark without the use of previously required tenders.